NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 The option for this is ``--heights-from-dem dem.tif``.
 An additional control is given, in the form of the option ``--heights-from-dem-weight``.
 The larger its value is, the more constrained those points will be.
+This multiplies the difference between the triangulated points being optimized and their initial value on the DEM.

 This weight value should be inversely proportional with ground sample distance, as then it will convert the measurements from meters to